drblythe/x11-keyboard-mouse-control/README.md

 Add click and drag

 ## Bugs
-There is <del>a rare</del> an uncommon problem where the mouse moves very slowly, pressing/toggling NumLock key fixes it.
-Not sure what the issue is
+There is <del>a rare</del> <del>an uncommon</del> a bug where the mouse sometimes moves slowly after pressing NumLock.
+Pressing/toggling NumLock key again fixes it.